 In addition to thinking about your ‘readiness for parenthood’, it’s also a good time to reflect on your own personal experiences and circumstances, individually and as a couple.
 For example, it’s useful to consider whether you or a family member may have experienced stress, depression, anxiety or other mental health problems in the past and how you managed this.

 Parenthood can also bring up your own experiences as a child or with your parents.
 It can also exacerbate other personal or relationship issues.
 Consider other factors in the context of having a baby, such as your access to practical, emotional, social and financial support.

-It is also important to consider whether you are taking any medications which may impact on your fertility and/or whether they are safe to use whilst pregnant.
-Some medications for conditions like bipolar disorder, for example, should not be used in pregnancy and, if in doubt, you should seek advice from a specialist psychiatrist if you are in any doubt.
+It is also important to consider whether you are taking any medications which may impact on your fertility and/or whether they are safe to use while pregnant.
+Some medications (such as for conditions like bipolar disorder, for example) should not be used in pregnancy.
+Seek advice from a specialist psychiatrist if you are in any doubt.

 Being aware and informed gives you the opportunity to be proactive.
 Educate yourself, become aware of what to look for and get help early.
 Like most physical problems, the faster you identify the risk or presence of a problem, the faster you can seek safe and effective help – and recover.

-So, if you are worried or feel distressed at this early stage in your perinatal journey, it’s a good idea to seek help from a professional sooner rather than later.
-In the same way that you want to be physically healthy, it’s also important to be mentally healthy before embarking on one of the biggest journeys you will ever make – the journey into parenthood.
+Are you are worried or do you feel distressed at this early stage in your perinatal journey?
+If so, it can be a good idea to seek help from a professional sooner rather than later.
+In the same way that you want to be physically healthy, it’s important to be mentally healthy before embarking on one of the biggest journeys you will ever make – the journey into parenthood.